Jordi Roca

-Jordi Roca i Fontané (born 28 November 1978, Girona, Catalonia, Spain) is the pastry chef of the restaurant El Celler de Can Roca.
+Jordi Roca i Fontané (born 2 May 1978) is a Spanish chef, pastry chef of the restaurant El Celler de Can Roca.
 In 2014, he won the inaugural "World's Best Pastry Chef" award from Restaurant magazine.
-In April 2018, an episode of Chef's Table: Pastry featuring Jordi debuted on Netflix.
-In 2023, Jordi Roca appeared on PastryClass with his first-ever online class, where he teaches Plating Senses.
+In April 2018, an episode of Chef's Table: Pastry featuring Roca debuted on Netflix.

-He suffers from dysphonia, a neurological disease that has left him permanently hoarse.
+He has dysphonia, a neurological disease that has left him permanently hoarse.